 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-The blower of an all-electric HVAC unit runs on propane or oil, or natural gas as fuel to heat the furnace.
+Its blower makes use of propane, oil or natural gas to generate heat for the furnace.
+Meanwhile, electricity powers the cooling elements in an all-electric unit.

-Vents (or registers) are located in the ceiling or on the floor of every room.
-If you can keep them open to ensure air flows properly throughout your home.
+Vents (or registers) are found in the ceiling, wall or floor of each room.
+You should keep them open as much as you can to ensure proper air flow throughout your home.

 Thermostat

 A thermostat is among the most vital components of your HVAC system.
-It regulates the temperature in your home by turning off and on the compressor and fan until they reach a preset temperature.
-It also activates the exchanger to draw fresh air from outside your home and vent stale air through your ductwork.
+It regulates the temperature of your home by turning on and off the compressor and fan until they reach a set temperature, and also turns on the air exchanger to help bring fresh air from outside into your home, while venting stale, indoor air out through your ductwork.

-The majority of thermostats are digital.
-However, older models do exist.
-Digital thermostats utilize the thermistor device made of metals that change electrical resistance with temperature fluctuations.
-The thermistor is linked to an microcontroller that converts changing resistance into the temperature reading.
-Thermostats come in a range of models, including programmable and smart thermostats that allow you to monitor your home energy consumption and make adjustments.
+Most thermostats are digital, although older models do exist.
+Digital thermostats use a device called a thermistor made of metals that alter electrical resistance as temperature changes.
+The thermistor is connected to a control unit, converts the resistance change into temperature.
+Thermostats are available in a variety of styles including programmable and intelligent thermostats that allow you to track your home’s energy usage and make adjustments.

-Thermostats can be placed on the walls of your home’s interior.
-They are usually in rooms that are most often used.
-The location of your thermostat can affect its accuracy.
-A thermostat that is placed in direct sunlight, for instance, may show more heat than the actual temperature of the room.
-This could cause your system to run more or less.
-If your thermostat isn’t working properly, try resetting the device.
-If this doesn’t help, call an AC technician.
+Thermostats can be placed on the walls of your home’s interior, usually in the rooms most often used.
+The place of a thermostat within your home may affect its accuracy.
+A thermostat located in direct sunlight, for instance, may show a higher temperature than the actual temperature of the room.
+This can cause your system to operate more or less.
+If your thermostat isn’t functioning properly, try resetting the device.
+If this doesn’t work, call an AC technician.

 Condenser

-If your air conditioner isn’t working as efficiently as it ought to one of the most frequent causes is your condenser.
-The condenser consists of a number of parts that have to work together to ensure that the unit functions.
-If any of these parts become damaged or wear out, the whole system may be affected.
-Condenser problems include a broken control board for the condenser, or leaks of refrigerant.
+Condensers are often the culprit when your air conditioner isn’t working in the way it should.
+The condenser consists of a number of parts that have to be in sync to ensure that the unit functions.
+If any of these parts become damaged or wear out, then the entire system can be impacted.
+Condenser problems include a broken condenser control board or leaks of refrigerant.

-The refrigerant gas that is produced by the compressor is pumped into the condenser, where a fan blows cool outside air over the coils.
-This allows the refrigerant gas to cool and return to liquid form.
-The low-pressure liquid is removed and cooled before being returned to the evaporator to continue cooling.
-The process repeats until it reaches the temperature you want for your home or office.
+The refrigerant gas produced by the compressor is pumped into the condenser where a fan blows cool outside air over the coils.
+This allows the refrigerant gas to cool and return to a liquid form.
+This liquid at low pressure is cooled and moved back into the evaporator to continue the cooling process.
+The process repeats in order to reach the temperature you desire for your home or office.

-To ensure that your condenser runs correctly, you must ensure that the area surrounding it is clear of debris.
-Leaves, twigs and flowers grass and other debris could be taken into the unit by the condenser fan.
-This can result in clogs that can hinder the operation of the cooling system.
-It is important to keep the bushes and trees in good shape to ensure that they don’t get on the unit.
-This will reduce the chance that berries, nuts or branches get into the system and clog it.
-Cleaning your condenser of debris can add 1-2 additional years to the lifespan of your AC system.
+The most important thing you can do to keep your condenser running properly is to make sure that the area around it is clear of debris.
+Leaves, twigs grass and other debris may be sucked into the unit by the condenser’s fan and create clogs that hinder the operation of the cooling system.
+It is important to keep bushes and trees cut back so that they don’t encroach on the unit.
+This can reduce the possibility that branches, berries, or nuts could fall on the system and cause a blockage.
+Keeping your condenser free from debris can add two or three years to the lifespan of your AC system.

 Evaporator

-The evaporator is the thing that circulates warm air inside your home.
-It is constructed of a series of tubes, which are then set into panels.
-The air from the blower fan is blown through these coils.
+The evaporator is a component that circulates warm air into your home.
+It is made up of a set of tubing which is shaped like a U and then formed into panels.
+The coils are blown by air from the blower.
 This draws heat from indoor air and transfers it to the refrigerant.
-The refrigerant liquid is transformed into a gas and circulated throughout the cooling system in order to cool the indoor air.
+The refrigerant liquid turns into a gas that circulates through the cooling system to cool your air.

-The law of thermodynamics states that heat flows from colder objects to warmer ones.
-When the evaporator is operating correctly, the energy is transferred from warm air to the colder refrigerant.
-The refrigerant gas causes to vaporize or boil.
-In this process, the latent heat (which cannot be measured using a thermometer) is transferred from air to refrigerant.
+The thermodynamics law states that heat moves from colder to hot objects.
+When the evaporator operates correctly, the heat energy is transferred from the warm refrigerant to the warm air.
+This causes the refrigerant’s water to boil or evaporate into a gas.
+In this process, heat that cannot be measured using thermometers, also known as latent heat, is transferred from the air to the refrigerant.

-These coils have been created with special shapes that aid in heat transfer.
-Fins are used to increase the surface area of the coils.
-Some evaporators are built using copper while others make use of aluminum, each providing its own set advantages.
+These coils are designed with special structures that enhance the transfer of heat.
+These are also known as fins, and they expand the surface area to aid in the transfer of heat.
+Certain evaporators are constructed with copper while others make use of aluminum, with each offering its own set of advantages.

-To avoid these issues, it’s essential to select an evaporator that is easily cleaned and maintained.
-When selecting an evaporator it is important to also take into consideration the environment in which it will be operating.
-Some evaporators can stand up to harsh conditions, while others work well in moderate conditions.
-In the end, you’ll want to make sure your evaporator comes with a solid warranty that will protect your investment.
+To avoid these problems, it is essential to select an evaporator that is easily cleaned and maintained.
+It is also recommended to consider the environment you will be working in when choosing an evaporator.
+Certain evaporators are designed to stand up to harsh conditions, while others work well in moderate environments.
+You will also want to make sure that the evaporator you choose to purchase is covered by a warranty that will safeguard you and your investment.

 Fan

-Your HVAC system’s blower fan works to circulate cool or hot air through your home until the thermostat you have set is attained.
-The fan can be on auto or continuous.
-We suggest keeping the fan on at all times for maximum efficiency and to cut down on electricity bills.
-We could replace the fan motor if it is constantly running.
-The new ECM motor is up to 70% more energy efficient than the old PSC motors.
-It will pay for itself over the lifetime of the unit.
+Your HVAC system’s blower motor works to circulate cool or hot air through your home until the temperature you set is attained.
+The fan can be on auto or constant.
+We recommend that you keep the fan running continuously to maximize efficiency and save money on your electricity bills.
+If your system’s fan keeps running we can replace it with an ECM blower motor that is up to 70% more efficient than old PSC motors and will pay for itself in savings over the duration of the unit.

 Filter

 The air passes through the filter, before being heated or cooled before being circulated throughout the home.
-It eliminates impurities and prevents dust and pet dander out of the system and contaminating internal components.
-It safeguards the family members from illnesses caused by airborne pathogens.
+It removes impurities and keeps dust and pet dander out of the system and contaminating internal components.
+It shields the family from illnesses spread by airborne pathogens.
 It also ensures that the system works efficiently.
-A dirty filter causes the system to work harder, which can cause it to overheat and ultimately break down.
+A dirty filter can make the system work harder and may cause it overheat or break down.

-The filter is usually found at the return air duct or, in certain cases, in the blower compartment of the furnace.
-The return air duct can be found on the floor, wall or ceiling, or even in the utility closet, and it typically has a large metal grate that is covered by the filter.
-The filter should be easily accessible to homeowners and technicians to make it easy to clean and replace.
+The filter is situated in the return air duct, or in some cases the blower compartment, of the furnace.
+The return air duct is typically placed on the ceiling, wall or floor, or in the utility closet.
+It often is covered by a large metal grille that covers the filters.
+The filter is accessible to homeowners and service technicians to facilitate cleaning and replacement.

-Filters are rated according to their MERV rating (Minimum Effectiveness Reporting Value), which shows how well they are able to capture different sizes of particles.
-A filter with a low MERV rating can be used to remove larger particles such as dust mites and pet dander however it’s not as efficient in catching small allergens or germs.
-High-MERV filters on the contrary, are able to capture various contaminants without restricting normal airflow.
+Filters are rated by the MERV (Minimum Efficiency Reporting Value) rating, which indicates how effective they are at taking in different sizes of particles.
+A low-MERV is able take on larger contaminants like dust mites or pet dander but not fine allergens and germs.
+High-MERV filters, on the contrary, are able to capture a wide range of contaminants without limiting airflow.

 Explore More